 This small group Blue Mountains tour from Sydney will show you many of the region’s highlights in one comprehensive day.
-Visit Echo Point, the Three Sisters and fabulous Scenic World.
-You’ll return to Sydney on a privately chartered cruise on the Parramatta River.
+Visit Echo Point, the Three Sisters and fabulous Scenic World — where you’ll ride the Scenic Railway, Skyway and Cableway (your tickets are included in the cost of the tour).
+You’ll return to Sydney on a cruise along the lovely Parramatta River.
 Duration: 10 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.